Adward-R/CSPC-526-Distributed-System/README.md

 ## Yuliang Li

-- Mainly took charge of updating disklog and maintaining in-memory log;
+- Mainly took charge of maintaining disklog, server startup and failure recovery.
-- Added design for models such as Agent, Disklog, Logblock.
+- Added design for models such as Agent, Disklog, Superblock, Logblock.

 ## Keyang Dong